Guide to Google Ads: Beginner Edition

 This is only the Beginning…

 So there you have it, common terms and concepts to get you started in PPC.
-We’ve only just scratched the surface in Google Adwords; next up are optimizations, experiments, display network campaigns, and more.
+We’ve only just scratched the surface in Google Ads; next up are optimizations, experiments, display network campaigns, and more.
 The list goes on and on.

 Remember, if you need help, there are plenty of resources available out there.
 Just Google it or better yet, start your search on PPC Hero.